dansmyers/IntroToCS/Notes/1-Hello_World.md

 # Hello, World!

+## Topics

+- The `print` statement
+- Text strings
+- Running programs in an interactive environment
+- Comments
+- Reading error messages and fixing problems

 ## Writing a program that prints

 Go to [trinket.io/python3](https://trinket.io/python3) to access the interactive environment we used in class.
 Highlight and then delete any pre-existing code in the left pane.